cloudbit-interactive/migration/README.md

 # migration
-Simple migration script in go, inspired in laravel migration implementation
+Simple migration script wrote in golang, inspired in laravel migration implementation

 HOW USE
 * Open and edit config.env with DataBase info